To those of you already using social media holidays in your social media marketing plan, we salute you!

 As you’re getting into the last part of September, there’s Car-Free Day to honor.

-A great social media campaign would include posts that feature alternatives to cars and checklists with fun things to do in places in your area.
+A great social media campaign would include posts that feature alternatives to cars and checklists with fun things to do in your area.

 September 22: Fall Begins #FirstDayOfFall #1stDayOfFall